Hey y’all, and welcome! I’ll get right to it: My name is Sarah and I have opinions about food that I want to share with you.

 This is the third (fourth?) blog I’ve started over the years, so with any luck, I’ll give up on this one too or lose the password and we’ll all be out of our misery.
 In the meantime, here’s a little more about me to hopefully help you build a little trust in the content that I’m trying to get you to consume.

 I graduated from Appalachian State with a degree in Sociology (again, sorry mom and dad), and had plans to start a job in IT Staffing Sales – I don’t even know what that means if we are being perfectly honest.
-In the weeks leading up to starting that sales job, my dad reminded me how much I love cooking and that I’d always been interested in going to culinary school.
+In the weeks leading up to starting that sales job, my family reminded me how much I love cooking and that I’d always been interested in going to culinary school.

 I spent the next year at Johnson & Wales in Charlotte, NC and the following summer, working under the talented chefs, Sidney and Alison Bond, who run a culinary adventure school, Le Calabash, out of the Loire Valley in France.
 Spoiler alert: my French is still trash but my crème brulee is something to be marveled.